leafo/lua-enet/README.md

     end

-Data, whether sent or received is always a Lua string.
-Primitive types can be converted to a binary string to reduce the number of bytes used using a binary serialization library.
+Data, whether sent or received, is always a Lua string.
+Primitive types can be converted to a binary string to reduce the number of bytes sent by using a binary serialization library.

 The client for our server can be written like so: